nicholasdbrady/azure-ai-agents-public/quickstart.md

 ## Complete Azure prerequisites

+1. Insta
-1. Create an Azure Subscription for [free](https://azure.microsoft.com/free/ai-services/), if you don't have one already.
+2. Create an Azure Subscription for [free](https://azure.microsoft.com/free/ai-services/), if you don't have one already.

-2. Make sure all developers have the role: **Azure AI Developer** assigned at the appropriate level.
+3. Make sure all developers have the role: **Azure AI Developer** assigned at the appropriate level.
 [Learn more](https://learn.microsoft.com/azure/ai-studio/concepts/rbac-ai-studio)

    If you're using a hub/project that already exists, check the [RBAC roles](./rbac.md).

-3. Install [the Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli).
+4. Install [the Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 If you have the CLI already installed, make sure it's updated to the latest version.

-4. Register providers
+5. Register providers

    The following providers must be registered: